 Whew!
 There you have it-a big ole post on breastfeeding.
 I say if you are interested in trying it-go for it.
 Sign up for those classes at the hospital or get you a midwife if you do the birthing center/home birth route and don’t feel scared or worried that it will hurt.
 After watching my sister give birth to her son, who’s 8 months younger than Emma, I had no idea nursing could be that easy.
 He just latched right on and they went from there!
 Seek out friends and family members if you have questions or need help.

 Alright then, let’s hear it…did you nurse your child(ren) and if so for how long?
-I bet a lot of you have had some struggles so let’s all share the good, the bad, the ugly, in hopes of reaching out to one another because after all we are all mamas.
+I bet a lot of you have had some struggles so let’s all share the good, the bad, the ugly, in hopes of reaching out to one another.